 Podcasts are a form of audio broadcasting on the Internet that allow listeners to subscribe to certain channels and download episodes.
 Content is often meant for very specific audiences across academia, entertainment, news, and more.
 If you’d like to start a podcast, here’s what you’ll need:

 Before anything else, you should ask yourself why you want to start a podcast.
 What objectives do you hope to achieve with the content that you publish?
 Along with knowing your topic, you should know your target audience.
 Give that audience a reason to listen and come back for more.
 Asking yourself if your target audience would like to listen to your content will keep you focused.
 You should also plan several initial episodes before launching your podcast to keep your audience engaged.
-Read more about podcast content at the Teaching Hub.
+Read more about podcast content on the Teaching Hub.

 The more you invest in a microphone, the better quality audio you’ll produce.
 While you can record straight from your smartphone, many condenser microphones used for podcasting require only a USB output for plug and play.
-Read about some of the best podcast microphones here.
+Read about some of the best podcast microphones.
 It’s also important to be aware of the quality of the room in which you’ll be recording.
-There are several factors that could effect your audio quality, such as background noise and the amount of echo in the room.
+There are several factors that could affect your audio quality, such as background noise and the amount of echo in the room.

 Audio Recording/Editing Software

 Software is necessary to record the audio, edit the recordings, and save them as .mp3 files.
 There are different applications for Mac and PC, with varying prices.
 Here are a few examples:

 - Adobe Audition (Mac/PC; free via UA’s Adobe Creative Cloud license)